Dokan Library: History

 The Dokan project was originally created and maintained by Hiroki Asakawa from 2007 to 2011, up to version 0.6.0.
 It was hosted on Google Code.
 Asakawa was supported by a 2006 grant from the Japanese Information-technology Promotion Agency on a related subject.

+Forks

+DokanX

-Since then it was maintained by the community on a fork called DokanX.
+From around 2013, it was maintained by the community on a fork called DokanX.

+Dokany

-As the development of DokanX slowed in 2014, the French company ISLOG took over with its own fork called Dokany, actively maintained by Adrien J. and Maxime C. The drivers are now code signed by this company.
+As the development of DokanX slowed in 2014, the French company ISLOG took over with its own fork called Dokany, actively maintained by Adrien Jund (aka "Liryna Stark") and formerly used to be co-maintained by Maxime Chamley.
+The drivers are now code signed by this company.

-Uses
+End-user uses

+Dokan may be installed by end-user installed applications such as Drill Disk.

+How to access iPhone

+iPhone users may be able to access their iPhone via Dokan on Windows in a similar way that FUSE can for Unix-like operating systems.

+Developer uses

 Dokan is particularly useful for writing to a Virtual File System without requiring Windows Kernel knowledge.
 It gives one the ability to mount a virtual hard drive that contains whatever the developer wants to show, making it an alternative to the professionally developed CBFS Connect library.
 It can be absolutely virtual using memory like a ramdisk or show remote data like FTP, SSH, Samba, and databases as local storage that can be listed, read, written, and deleted.

 Dokan is written in C. It provides bindings in .NET, Java, Ruby, Delphi, and Rust.